bdcolosi/Cryptid-Refactor/README.md

 ![react](public/images/Group.png)

-Our team use React, Express, bcrypt, PostgresSQL, Node.js, and Styled Components.
+Our team used React, Express, bcrypt, PostgresSQL, Node.js, and Styled Components.

 ##CHALLENGES AND SOLUTIONS